lanl-aea/waves/docs/computational_practices_version_control.rst

 system `git`_ :cite:`git`, which was released in 2005 :cite:`pro-git`.

 Git tracks changes to collections of files in a project.
 The user creates incremental "commits" which form a directed graph of project history, called "branches".
-As the commits are created and added to history, the use can supply a commit message to describe the changes.
+As the commits are created and added to history, the user can supply a commit message to describe the changes.
 Good messages answer questions about the purpose and design intent about the changes; the "why" of a laboratory notebook.
 Included with the commit is meta data identifying the commit author, "who", the files and the granular changes themselves, "what", and a timestamp, "when".
 The commit is assigned a unique